 Simply editing your holiday decor will go a long way to give you the perfect winter backdrop to build on.

 let’s recap those after Christmas decorating ideas!

-- Re-use seasonally appropriate winter décor (like pinecones, greenery, birch logs and other nature inspired pieces)
+- Bring winter nature inside with pinecones, greenery, birch logs and other nature inspired pieces

 - Use warm metallic colors like gold and brass to brighten up a space

 - Ad in some ambient lighting, like LED twinkle lights to keep a hint of that holiday glow around

 - Garnish with greenery to keep the festive season around.

 - Re-think your seasonal florals

 What do you think?
 Do you have any go to ideas to help decorate your home after Christmas?
 I’d love to know how you make your space feel cozy during the winter.